tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 - trimmed cone from two points (an axis) and a radius,
 - trimmed cone from two coaxial circles.

-Each class from *GCE2d* package, such as *Circle, Ellipse, Mirror*, etc., has the corresponding *MakeCircle, MakeEllipse, MakeMirror*, etc. class from *Geom2d* package.
+Each class from *GCE2d* module, such as *Circle, Ellipse, Mirror*, etc., has the corresponding *MakeCircle, MakeEllipse, MakeMirror*, etc. class from *Geom2d* module.
 Besides, the class *MakeArcOfCircle* returns an object of type *TrimmedCurve* from *Geom2d*.

-Each class from *GC* package, such as *Circle, Ellipse, Mirror*, etc., has the corresponding *MakeCircle, MakeEllipse, MakeMirror*, etc. class from *Geom* package.
+Each class from *GC* module, such as *Circle, Ellipse, Mirror*, etc., has the corresponding *MakeCircle, MakeEllipse, MakeMirror*, etc. class from *Geom* module.
 The following classes return objects of type *TrimmedCurve* from *Geom*:
 - *MakeArcOfCircle*
 - *MakeArcOfEllipse*